michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

     class="center"
 >}}

 I kept walking.
-Not because I am brave or strong or resilient but rather because I didn't know what the fuck else to do.
+Not because I'm brave or strong or resilient but rather because I didn't know what the fuck else to do.
 And neither would you.

 I [formed an open-source software organization](https://github.com/61418) and continued maintaining my open-source projects.
 In fact, I [created a new one](https://github.com/61418/boto3-client-cache/).
 I'm even working on [another](https://github.com/61418/elhaz).
 I was accepted into the AWS Community Builders program.
 My work was featured in important newsletters and conferences.
 I attended conferences.
 I networked, made new friends, and went places.
 I showed love to the people I care about.
 I let my friends know what was going on with me, but honored my suffering in silence and dignity (until now).